 However, applicants will not be given a decision at their UKVCAS appointment.
 The visa application and supporting documents will be sent to UK Visas and Immigration (UKVI) to be processed.
 UKVI is a division of the Home Office responsible for the UK’s visa system, who will allocate to a specific case worker for a decision to be made.

-If you have any questions about British citizenship you will need to contact the citizenship and nationality enquiries team on 0300 123 2253 from Monday to Thursday between 9am to 4:45pm and Fridays, 9am to 4:30pm.
-You can also email them at enquiries@homeoffice.gov.uk.
+If you have any questions about British citizenship applications, you will need to contact the Citizenship and Nationality Enquiries team by email nationalityenquiries@homeoffice.gov.uk, or by phone: 0300 790 6268 – select option 2 – Monday to Thursday, 9am to 4:45pm and Friday, 9am to 4:30pm.

-How to check UK visa application status when made outside the UK
+How to check UK visa application status – out of country applications

 As with in-country visa applications, you will not receive a decision on your application at your appointment to enrol your biometric information and provide your supporting documentation.
 You will instead be required to wait for a decision from UKVI.